rackerlabs/support-how-to/content/how-to/rackspace-email/add-a-rackspace-email-group-list/index.md

 For more information on prerequisite terminology, see [Cloud Office support terminology](/support/how-to/cloud-office-support-terminology).

 A group list is a great way to manage users in a select team or group on your domain.
 There is no limit to the number of internal address recipients (addresses within your domain) and a limit of 250 additional recipients outside of the internal domain.
-For example, suppose that you have a billing team you want to group together - bob@domain.com, amy@domain.com, and scott@domain.com.
-You can create a group list for the team so that they can communicate new upcoming billing updates within the team, at billingupdates@domain.com.
+For example, suppose that you have a billing team you want to group together&mdash;bob@domain.com, amy@domain.com, and scott@domain.com.
+You can create a group list for the team so that they can communicate new upcoming billing updates within the team at **billingupdates@domain.com**.

-**Note:** The maximum message size for Grouplists is 5 MB.
+**Note:** The maximum message size for group lists is 5 MB.

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com).

-2. In the Rackspace Email section, click **Group Lists**.
+2. In the **Rackspace Email** section, click **Group Lists**.

     {{<image src="picture1.png" alt="" title="">}}

-3. On the Group Lists page, click **Add Group List**.
+3. On the **Group Lists** page, click **Add Group List**.

     {{<image src="picture2.png" alt="" title="">}}

-4. Enter in an email address for your group list, enter a subject tag, and select a list type.
+4. Enter an email address for your group list, enter a subject tag, and select a list type.
    You can choose to send replies to the sender only or send replies to the entire group list.

     {{<image src="example_list.png" alt="" title="">}}